-To ensure that the school's culture embodies these principles, Future Professionals will be coached for non-compliance with any of the items listed below.
+To ensure that the school's culture embodies these principles, Future Professionals will be coached for noncompliance with any of the items listed below.
 These coaching opportunities will be documented on the Future Professional Advisory form.

 If a Future Professional receives five (5) coaching sessions, they may receive a suspension of 5 scheduled school days.
 On the Future Professional's fifth coaching session, the Future Professional Advisor will create a plan of action to be followed.
 After a Future Professional has received a five-school-day suspension, the Future Professional may only receive two (2) more coaching sessions.
 On the seventh coaching session, the Future Professional may be terminated from the school.
-If a behavior is sufficiently severe or repeated, a Future Professional may be terminated without notice.
+If a behavior is sufficiently severe or repeated, a student may be terminated without notice, even if the behavior is listed as a coachable violation.